 Levels of Practice

-A real step forward: informal practice as often as possible.
+A real step forward: Informal practice as often as possible.

 Putting together your own practice

 We who teach mindfulness value formal and informal practice.
 We see how the one supports the other.
 But we know that many of us don’t feel we have the time for formal practice.
 It is true that the combination of a demanding work schedule and family life can leave very little time to devote to yourself.
-But you may have a habitual way of thinking is preventing you from practicing, a mindset that “there’s no time for me.”
+But you may have a habitual way of thinking that is preventing you from practicing, a mindset that “there’s no time for me.”
 We invite you to explore this mindfully.
 Even a few minutes of formal practice daily can be very helpful.
 You might especially look at transitions between major activities (work and home, say) and whether your downtime activities are truly nourishing.

-The beauty of informal practice is that it takes no extra time.
-Only remembering to pay attention to whatever’s happening in and around you.
+The beauty of informal practice is that it takes no extra time, only remembering to pay attention to whatever’s happening in and around you.
 Many former participants in our courses report that informal practice, even without formal practice, gives them a helpful opportunity to pause and come back to the present moment again and again.
 Informal practice alone is A Real Step Forward.